vinhqdang/wiki_article_quality_prediction/pnn/README.md

 The list of models can be found [here](https://github.com/wiki-ai/wikiclass/blob/master/wikiclass/feature_lists/enwiki.py)

+## French Wikipedia (frwiki)

+The data set of French Wikipedia contains ~ 9 000 articles which are rated (E, BD, B, A, BA, AQ).
+Each article is parsed and calculated 25 features.

+The list of models can be found [here](https://github.com/wiki-ai/wikiclass/blob/master/wikiclass/feature_lists/frwiki.py)

 # Implementation

 Our implementation is built based on the code presented in [1].